-Douglas Tulino is Vice President of Labor Relations for the US Postal Service.
-He assumed this role in June 2005 and has worked for USPS since 1980.
+Douglas Tulino is Deputy Postmaster General and Chief Human Resources Officer for the US Postal Service.
+He assumed this hybrid role in May of 2021 and has worked for USPS since 1980.

 Duties and Responsibilities

-As Vice President of Labor Relations, Tulino reports to Isaac Cronkhite, USPS’ current Acting Chief Human Resources Officer and Executive Vice President.
-Tulino is responsible for all labor matters within the Postal Service, such as overseeing collective bargaining for contract negotiations, administering grievance and arbitration disputes, maintaining organizational compliance with Equal Employee Opportunity statutes, and more.
+As Deputy Postmaster General and Chief Human Resources Officer, Tulino will continue to oversee Labor Relations, Human Resource Management, Organizational Development, Compensation and Benefits, Learning and Development, Recruiting and Hiring, and human resources technology.
+As prior Vice President of Labor Relations, was responsible for all labor matters within the Postal Service, such as overseeing collective bargaining for contract negotiations, administering grievance and arbitration disputes, maintaining organizational compliance with Equal Employee Opportunity statutes, and more.
 In addition, Tulino has been the Postal Service’s chief negotiator since 2005.
 In this role, he develops corporate bargaining strategies for contract negotiations, as well as for the dispute resolution process.

 Douglas Tulino’s Background